hatzakislab/DeepFRET-GUI/README.md

 - To load traces, use the shortcut `File > Open Files` or the hotkey `⌘O`.
 - To use the DeepFRET Deep Learning trace selection model, use the options in `Analyze > Predict` to predict trace types for selected or all traces.
 - To fit a Hidden Markov Model to all traces, highlight all traces with `Edit > Select All` or `⌘E` and analyze by `Analyze > Fit Hidden Markov To Selected`.
 - Hidden Markov Model advanced settings can be tuned in `Preferences > HMM settings`.
 Options allow to fit each trace individually or all traces globally, to use either EFRET or DD/DA intensities for HMM fitting, and set a BIC strictness parameter to change the sensitivity of the Hidden Markov Model.
 (NB.
-Lower BIC strictness, individual trace fitting and EFRET fitting will all be more prone to pick up noise as transitions).
+Lower BIC strictness, individual trace fitting and EFRET fitting will be more prone to pick up noise as transitions).
 - Traces can be exported as `.txt` files for further analysis.

 ## Histogram Window